pervelaHemanth23/M.A.R.S-Mobile/README.md

 4. Added Cameras that frame the action and platforms properly.
 5. Creatively placed lights to guide the player
 6. First time working on shaders.
 Created a cartoon water shader.
+7. Added an external skybox and fog.
+8. Experimented with post-processing effects like Depth of Field, ACES Lighting and different colouration

 ### SCREENSHOTS